romshark/Go-1-2-Proposal---Immutability/README.md

 - **II.** Assignments to objects of an immutable type are illegal.
 - **III.** Calls to methods with a mutable receiver type on objects of an immutable type are illegal.
-- **IV.** Mutable types can be casted to their immutable counterparts, but not the other way around.
+- **IV.** Mutable types can be cast to their immutable counterparts, but not the other way around.
 - **V.** Immutable interface methods must be implemented by a method with an immutable receiver type.